Request for Research Proposals

 Projects should logically fit into one of these broad areas:

-• Soybean production with improved nutrient management and water quality.
+Soybean production practices that improve nutrient management and water quality.

-• Soybean cropping system production practices, agronomics and management to enhance productivity, profitability and sustainability including digital agriculture, new technologies and modeling for research and production.
+Soybean cropping system production practices, agronomics and management to enhance productivity, profitability and sustainability, including digital agriculture, new technologies and modeling for research, production and economic impact.

 Important Dates